Games & Quizzes

 /rēCH/

 act of reaching out with one's arm.
-To be long enough to get to a certain place.
+To come to or arrive at a goal or destination.

 /ˈlimədəd/